-CNY, marked by the coming of spring according to the Chinese lunar calendar, celebrates the end of one Chinese zodiac year and the beginning of the next.
+Chinese New Year, marked by the coming of spring according to the Chinese lunar calendar, celebrates the end of one Chinese zodiac year and the beginning of the next.
 The Chinese Zodiac circulates around 12 animals – Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Ram, Monkey, Rooster, Dog, and Pig respectively.
-This CNY ushers in the year of the Horse.
+This Chinese New Year ushers in the year of the Pig, or Boar.

 If you are a non-Chinese, like me and have always been curious about the Spring Festival, join me to find out more about the tradition, myths, customs and tales of this fascinating culture.

-Chinese New Year is an essential cultural festival celebrated by Chinese people all over the world, regardless of religion or dialect.
-While the fundamentals of the celebration remain the same, some have added their own customs to differentiate from the other ethnic groups.
+Chinese New Year is an essential cultural festival celebrated by the Chinese all over the world, regardless of religion or dialect.
+While the fundamentals of the celebration remain the same, some have added their own customs to differentiate themselves from the other ethnic groups.

-If you have been invited over to share in the festivities, it is best to find out about the practices of your host before you head over.
+If you have been invited over to soak in the festivities, it is best to find out about the practices of your host before you head over.
 The best bet is to keep your gifts and greetings simple.
 Bringing a door gift is a gesture of politeness and a form of social etiquette.
-A foolproof option would be fruits.
-Oranges, tangerines and kumquats, with their warm and rich colours, are considered very auspicious.
+A foolproof option would be gifting fruits; oranges, tangerines and kumquats, with their warm and rich colours, are considered very auspicious.
 For the younger generation, chocolates or wine are also welcomed options.

 What is “ang bao”?
 How much should I give?